tytydraco/yessleep/out/Ive_been_asked_to_help_a_troubled_girl_Im_not_sure_what_to_do.md

 I don’t want to abandon a child in need.
 It goes against everything I stand for as a person.
 But I’m not sure I have what it takes to give Brynn the help she needs.

 Even now, my husband is making dinner in the kitchen behind me.
-I have to turn my back against him, because every time I see him from the corner of my eye, I notice his eyes are missing from his face
+I have to turn my back against him, because every time I see him from the corner of my eye, I notice his eyes are missing from his [face.](https://www.reddit.com/user/superiortea45/comments/123zms6/collection_of_my_works/?utm_source=share&utm_medium=web2x&context=3)